esdevz/web-memo/readme.md

 ## How it works

 Select a text and hit save , this will automatically generate a collection , text note and an icon then save it ,
-or copy paste / drag into the sidebar, this will let you save copied images and screenshots (use firefox's "take screenshot" feature, or any tool that let you copy the image).
+or copy paste into the popup, this will let you save copied images and screenshots (use edge's "web select" feature, or any tool that let you copy the image).

 - All notes are saved locally and catogorized by website.
 - Create and customize collections